 In conclusion, leaky gut symptoms can show up in the body in a number of different ways.
 Implementing the 5R steps can start to heal your gut.
 Above all, nutrition is great place to start implementing changes to improve your gut health.
 Fermented vegetables contain probiotics to help re-inoculate the gut.

-If you’d like to learn how to make some simple yet delicious fermented foods to help your gut, pop your name on our waiting list for our Fermenting for Families course coming really soon!
+If you’d like to learn how to make some simple yet delicious fermented foods to help your gut, you can jump in now to our Fermenting for Families course!
 No fancy gizmos and gadgets, no spending all day massaging a cabbage, just fun and simple recipes for the fam!
+Life time access in a self-paced environment.

 All content and media on The Gut Healing Community Website is created and published online for informational purposes only.
 It is not intended to be a substitute for professional medical advice and should not be relied on as health or personal advice.